Getting a KiwiSaver WOF

 QYou may be paying too much in fees?

-Below that, choose to compare funds by fees.
+Scroll down to “Sort by” and click “Fees” (lowest first).
 You’ll get a list of all the funds of that type, with the lowest-fee funds first.
 How does your fund compare?
 If it’s not amongst the cheapest, I strongly suggest you choose one that is.

-You can get info about each low-fee fund on the Fund Finder, and then check the providers’ websites to see if you like the way they operate.
+You can get info about each low-fee fund by clicking on the fund name. and then check the providers’ websites to see if you like the way they operate.

-You’ll also notice that the Fund Finder lets you compare funds by quality of services and by returns.
-Take services into account, but don’t take much notice of returns — except to rule out any funds that consistently have low returns.
+You’ll also notice that the Smart Investor tool lets you compare funds by returns.
+Don’t take much notice of returns — except to rule out any funds that consistently have low returns.